Damian Loeb: Mature Work: 2008 to Present

 In 2008, five years after his last solo New York exhibition, Loeb’s first show with Acquavella Galleries featured the familiar large cinematic canvases as well as a group of small-scale landscapes, with both series now derived entirely from original photographs taken by Loeb.
 The New York Times complimented the artist for his “cinematographer's eye for suspenseful scenes,” while another critic wrote that show seemed to juxtapose the well-trod past with a path forward allowing Loeb “to become the 21st-century Turner.”
 For his 2011 show at the gallery, Loeb took another turn, drawing from his vast and growing archive of digital photographs as source material to present nine nudes of his wife so meticulously rendered that each canvas would take up to six months to complete.

 Since 2011 Loeb has been focused on painting scenes of Earth and its celestial environs, all based on his own photographs, capturing a wide range of astronomical phenomena.
 In 2017 he traveled to Jackson Hole, Wyoming, to capture the total solar eclipse visible from North America, using a hydrogen alpha telescope with an attached camera to observe and record the two minute and twenty-two second phenomenon.
 The resulting works were exhibited by Acquavella in a solo exhibition at Frieze New York in May 2019.
 Despite the evident precision of the works, they continued to aim to capture a remembered feeling, a sense of awe.
 “Pushing the landscape genre into the realm of the extraterrestrial, Damian Loeb gives the nineteenth-century Romantic sublime a twenty-first-century reboot by depicting vistas that would have been inconceivable in earlier eras, such as view from airplanes and the Hubble telescope, Loeb’s glossy hyperrealist style has a distinct digital vibrancy, though his large-scale canvases call for an extended contemplation not commonly associated with digital images,” wrote art historian Robert Shane in Landscape Painting Now.
 “His most recent work marks a conceptual break with his earlier narrative scenes based on appropriated film stills, though his landscapes still retain a cinematic drama.”

+Since 2021 Loeb has been co-represented by Pace Gallery and Acquavella Galleries, and his first exhibit with Pace was at their space in Palo Alto, California.